May Ellen Mofe-Damijo

-May Ellen Ezekial Mofe-Damijo (1956 - 1996) also known as MEE was a Nigerian journalist and writer who was the publisher of Classique magazine, a celebrity and entertainment journal that has ceased publication.
+May Ellen Ezekial Mofe-Damijo (1956 – 23 March 1996), or MEE was a Nigerian journalist and writer who was the publisher of Classique magazine, a celebrity and entertainment journal that has ceased publication.
 The magazine employed journalists such as Dele Momodu, Ben Charles Obi, and Rudolf Okonkwo.

 Mofe-Damijo also wrote a few books including Dream Maker and Center Spread.